tools-study/journal/drafts/draft_4.md

 **Experiment 4: Immune cell depot proof-of-concept in mice.** Transduce murine HSCs with a construct encoding (i) GFP-tagged base editor, (ii) VSV-G for fusogenic EV production, and (iii) EV-targeting signals.
 Transplant into lethally irradiated recipients.
 After hematopoietic reconstitution (8 weeks), sacrifice and measure base editing at a target locus in non-hematopoietic tissues (liver, lung, muscle, brain) by deep sequencing.

-**Experiment 5: Propagation cascade in organoids.** Establish a human intestinal organoid carrying a fluorescent reporter for editing.
-Transduce 10% of organoid cells with the propagation circuit (editing sensor + fusogenic EV production + depth limiter).
-Monitor the spread of editing by fluorescence microscopy over 2 weeks.
-Measure cascade depth and verify self-extinction.

-**Experiment 6: eCIS split-editor delivery.** Produce two eCIS populations carrying split-intein base editor halves (N-terminal and C-terminal).
+**Experiment 5: eCIS split-editor delivery.** Produce two eCIS populations carrying split-intein base editor halves (N-terminal and C-terminal).
 Deliver to HEK293T cells and measure reconstituted base editing at a target locus.
 Compare efficiency to intact base editor delivered by conventional transfection.

-**Experiment 7: Whole-body DdCBE editing in mice.** Deliver DdCBE pairs targeting a known mtDNA point mutation via saRNA-LNP (IV) at multiple dose levels.
+**Experiment 6: Whole-body DdCBE editing in mice.** Deliver DdCBE pairs targeting a known mtDNA point mutation via saRNA-LNP (IV) at multiple dose levels.
 Measure heteroplasmy shift in liver, heart, brain, and muscle at 2 and 4 weeks.
 Assess whole-mitochondrial-genome off-target editing.

 These seven experiments would establish the feasibility of the key components and combinations proposed in this work.